 Compost your pumpkin

 Don’t forget to compost your pumpkin too!
 Pumpkins are filled with nutrients and will be of great benefit to the garden.
-Mammals such as squirrels, deer and mice will also eat pumpkin, so you could leave it out first for the local wildlife to have a nibble.

 Happy Halloween, we hope you have a spooktacular time!